-Jumblies is a Toronto-based organization with a national and international reach that engages in collaborations between professional artists and diverse people and communities, and equips, mentors and supports others to do so.
+Jumblies is a Toronto-based organization with a national and international reach that engages in collaborations between professional artists and diverse people and communities, and mentors and supports others to do so.
 Jumblies expands where art happens, who gets to be part of it, what form it takes and which stories it tells.
 This imperative has led us outside of specialized art places, and to place participation and radical inclusion at the core of our projects.
 We say Everyone is welcome! and embrace the joys and challenges, social and aesthetic, of meaning or trying to mean it.

 We adapt, combine and play with forms of arts production placed in new situations, with equal attention to all stages (before, during, after).
-Our performances and presentations, albeit highly-produced, are steps in a process, the ultimate product of which is the transformational experience, and its memory and trace – the transient micro-utopia and its lasting ripples.
+Our performances and presentations are steps in a process, the ultimate product of which is the transformational experience, and its memory and trace – the transient micro-utopia and its lasting ripples.